tmacsweeney/assignments/README.md

 ## 2-Follow a Quality Driven Methodology
 Write the code following the procedure, methodology and quality approach you consider is the best one for your project.
 Please include comments to illustrate decisions, solutions and approaches.
-We recommend you to pay special attention to the structure of the project, segregation of tasks and clarity of the code.
+We recommend that you to pay special attention to the structure of the project, segregation of tasks and clarity of the code.

 ## 3-The Session.
 You're the star!
-We'll meet and you'll start with a short presentation (around 15 minutes) explaining the requirements your wrote, your plan for the project, your approach to the problem, your quality criteria and tools and so on.
+We'll meet and you'll start with a short presentation (around 15 minutes) explaining the requirements you wrote, your plan for the project, your approach to the problem, your quality criteria and tools and so on.
 It would be ideal if you show how your project actually works.

-After your presentation we'll have a brief discussion about your work and we'll ask some questions from your code.
+After your presentation we'll have a brief discussion about your work and we'll ask some questions about your code.
 It's simple!

-Let us remind you some key concepts about how to take the assignment phase:
+Let us remind you of some key concepts about how to approach the assignment phase:

 **Honesty**